yannickycpan/oxford-mllab/index.md

 **NOTE 1: for each colab file below, you should make a copy in your own google drive to edit & run.**

+**NOTE 2: Option 1-3 have increasing coding requirement, decreasing math requirement.**

-**NOTE 2: the content is not good to use before the class officially starts, as there might be last-minute updates.**
+**NOTE 3: the content is not good to use before the class officially starts, as there might be last-minute updates.**

 ### short lecture (<= 0.5 hour)